m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/ifelse)

-`if` statement: used when execturing different branches of code
+`if` statement: used when executing different branches of code

 Conditional `?` operator (ternary operator): used when returning one of the two values

 `switch` statement: used when comparing different value variants

-Equality check in `switch` statemt is strict
+The equality check in `switch` statement is strict

 Example: